Our Cultural Concert Series showcases an eclectic lineup of artists who blend geographic and cultural influences to create a unifying force of music.

-The final performance in the 2016 series was a celebration of Jewish Klezmer music.
-The sixth annual Klezfest featured Hal Aqua and the Lost Tribe, Rabbi Joe Black with Sandra Wong, and a special performance by Brooklyn-based Tsibele.
+On Saturday, December 23, the Mizel Museum will host the seventh annual Klezfest concert.
+This year’s concert features Hal Aqua and the Lost Tribe, Rabbi Joe Black with Sandra Wong, and a special performance by Gora Gora Orkestar.

 Hal Aqua and The Lost Tribe play klezmer fusion music — an exuberant musical experience, rooted firmly in traditional Jewish modes and melodies and driven by contemporary rhythms and danceable grooves.
 The Lost Tribe steeps their songs in a broth spiced with rock, reggae, salsa, funk and hip-hop influences, serving up an irresistible party vibe.